Women and men are different, so they should play differently

 Questions for discussion

-- What is the difference between “godly femininity” and “worldly feminism”?
+- What is the difference between “godly femininity” and the world’s feminism?

 - The author gives several examples of how women can be feminine in sports.
-What do you think of these examples?
-Can you think of other ways girls can be feminine while playing sports?
+If you don’t like these examples, can you think of other ways girls can be feminine while playing sports?

 - What is the author’s main point?
 Do you agree?
 The world says that men and women are not different, and certainly haven’t been called to different roles.
 Meanwhile, God’s people know that He has not only given men and women different roles but also made them different in some notable ways.
-But are the genders’ different roles something that has implications for the sports field?
+But are the genders’ differences something that has implications for the sports field?

 - Do any of our Christian school sport programs encourage girls to act masculine?
 If so, how so, and what could be changed?